 Volunteering.
-Give two hours a week, and get back much more.
-Build school gardens, tutor orphaned boys, teach English and self-esteem to girls, design marketing material and/or websites for NGO's, or develop interventions for minority communities.
+Give two hours a week and get back much more.
+Build school gardens, tutor orphaned boys, teach English and self-esteem to girls, design marketing materials and/or websites for NGO’s, or develop interventions for minority communities.

 Language tutoring.
-Students who take language courses can pair up with Indian university students for support getting involved on campus.
+Pair-up with Indian university students for help getting involved on campus.

 Independent study.
-Investigate the textile industry, modern religion, the impact of climate change, marginalized communities, or another intriguing topic with a faculty advisor from the Study in India Program (SIP).
+Investigate the textile industry, modern religion, the impact of climate change, marginalized communities, or other intriguing topics with a faculty advisor from the Study in India Program (SIP).

 Advising before you depart to set goals and answer questions